uio-carpentry/organisational/meetings/210430_board_meeting.md

 ## use announcement email list for other (non-carpentry events)

 - ~800 people on list, many outsiders
-- quality of teaching not always up tjo Carpentry standards
+- quality of teaching not always up to Carpentry standards
 - GDPR consent not given for people on the list -- **solve!**
     - opt-out not an option
     - must be active opt-in ("Click this link to resubscribe")
     - send a link to re-signup
-    - @Aino will figure it out
+    - **Action**: @Aino will figure it out

 ## Lisense of the logo?